hollyteds/astro-simple-art-direction/component-Picture.md

 The `artDirectives` prop specifies images for art direction, and its input is optional.

-It extends the type from the “src” option and includes property “media”.
+It extends the type from the `src` option and includes property `media`.
 Please note that it is in array format, and the output follows the order of the specified images.

 ### **alt**